tuanalexeu/technical-solution-description/docs/deployment/gcp.md

 ## Why not Amazon Web Services?
-It's important to note that my project was running on AWS first, but since Amazon doesn't provide free trial for some of its services (e.g. Amazon EKS, Amazon MQ).
-So I decided to migrate to Google completely.
+It's important to note that my project was running on AWS first, but since Amazon doesn't provide free trial for some of its services (e.g. Amazon EKS, Amazon MQ), I decided to migrate to Google completely.

 #### Key differences